rjfarmer/gfort2py/docs/support.md

 ## Level 3 Support

 These platforms are partially supported and not all features work.
 We only test a single supported Python and gfortran version.
-To find unsupported features search the test for the given error message.
+To find unsupported features search the test suite for the given error message.

 - s390x/Linux/CPython ('Skip on big endian systems')
 - ppc64le/Linux/CPython ('Skip on ppc64le systems')